 Our validation tool lets you check your datasets against rules for standards.
 Any problems are highlighted and you can see exactly where to fix them.
 This means you can validate your study throughout the process.
 Then when it’s time for submission, everything’s correct!

 It’s quick and easy to see your clinical metadata.
 You can preview a full definition of your define with links to annotated CRFs and submission datasets.
 And visualize your Define in PDF format with links to the annotated CRF.

-What’s the benefits of using the Formedix visual define xml editor?
+What are the benefits of using the Formedix visual define XML editor?

 No programming means no SAS expertise required.
 Less time spent on programming means you save money.
 And that’s a lot less effort required!

 The Define-XML standard is built-in.
 So you don’t have to worry about non-compliance.
 And our platform complies with FDA and NCI standards too.